chinarjoshi/chinarjoshi/README.md

 #### I'm currently working on:
-iotools, intuitive tools for managing iot applications
+IoTools, intuitive tools for managing iot applications

 #### I'm currently learning about:
 Developing and deploying Flask applications